kearutherford/HubbardBrookForestAnalytics/README.md

     - **elev_m:** Must be a numeric variable.
 Elevation in meters above sea level for the plot.

+    - **hli:** Must be a numeric variable.
+Heat Load Index for the plot.
+      Must be a value between -2.7 and 0.6.

+    - **steep_deg:** Must be a numeric variable.
+Steepness (or slope) in degrees for the plot.
+Must be a value between 0 and 90.

     - **exp_factor:** Must be a numeric variable.
 The expansion factor specifies the number of trees per hectare that a given plot tree represents.